QualyaIO/obtuse.DSP/README.md

 - sampler, drummer: option to kill on note off?
 - clock: a version which handle time signature and different division for swing
 - gate: accommodate several noteOn (option to send duplicate noteOn ?)
-- synth: in case of monophonic option to retrigger for each note (already change velocity)?
+- synth: in case of monophonic, option to retrigger for each note (already change velocity)?
 - synth: implement sostenuto pedal?
 - synth: implement panic (note off all active notes), responding to CC 123?
+- synth: detect voice completely silenced?

 Vult